frePPLe/frepple/doc/user-interface/cockpit.rst

 provides a number of widgets that a planner uses in his daily planning activities.
 It is an efficient starting point for the common activities.

-The cockpit is configurable to meet the requirements and taste of your implementation.
-Customized widgets are also easy develop.
-In the **Community Edition** all users will see the same dashboard.
-In the **Enterprise Edition** every user gets his own dashboard, which he can customize interactively.
+The cockpit is configurable by every user to meet his/her requirements and taste.

 .. image:: _images/cockpit.png
    :alt: Cockpit